 Though flea-killing chemicals may vary from the active agents used to kill ticks, most products advertising that they eliminate fleas will stymie a tick infestation.
 This makes life simpler for the client to understand but owners need to understand the miniature world of larva, pupa and adults inside their homes.

-Fleas can lay 40 to 50 eggs a day, and they drop in the carpet and spread anywhere the pet goes.
+Fleas lay 40 to 50 eggs a day.
+Eggs drop where ever your pet roams.
 One might treat fleas once and they go away for a while, but the effect does not last forever.
-Treatment must be continued to get rid of the entire infestation.
+Most treatments only kill mature fleas but Treatment must be continued to get rid of the entire infestation.

-Environmental experts say winters are less severe, warm seasons last longer, meaning states like Minnesota have a greater problem with fleas and ticks.
-Given climate conditions it is advisable to suggest year-round flea and tick to keep parasitic infestations in check.
+Environmental experts say winters are less severe, warm seasons last longer, giving Minnesotans greater problems with fleas and ticks than our parents had.
+Given climate conditions, consider year-round flea and tick prevention to keep parasitic infestations in check.

-Manufacturers study products for effectiveness.
-Findings show products are as effective today as they were when they were placed on the market more than a decade ago.
-“No product that will instantly kill every flea.”
+Manufacturers study product effectiveness.
+Findings show products are as effective today as they were when introduced more than a decade ago.
+“It's all about ongoing use, not one shot treatments.”

-“They also underestimate the zoonotic disease potential of letting these infestations go untreated.”
+Do not underestimate the zoonotic disease potential (Animal to human transmission of disease) by letting infestations go untreated.”